qubvel-org/segmentation_models.pytorch/README.md

 #### 2. Configure data preprocessing

 All encoders have pretrained weights.
-Preparing your data the same way as during weights pre-training may give your better results (higher metric score and faster convergence).
+Preparing your data the same way as during weights pre-training may give you better results (higher metric score and faster convergence).
 It is **not necessary** in case you train the whole model, not only decoder.

 ```python
 from segmentation_models_pytorch.encoders import get_preprocessing_fn